joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 <a name="step2"></a>

-## 2. Study ML until you can explain the key concepts/algorithms to a friend.
+## Step 2: Study ML until you can explain the key concepts/algorithms to a friend.

 Once you are comfortable with the basics of Python, it is time to move on to the main focus of the exam: ML.
 In particular, the exam has a heavy focus on **tuning and debugging deep neural networks**.